thezedt/mr500v1-openwrt/README.md

 **What doesn't work:**
 - So far everything seems to work for basic functionality.
 Advanced LTE monitoring and band selection require additional steps as described below.
 	- ~_Secondary band functionality and reporting need to be tested with a CA-capable SIM/operator._~
 	- 3ginfo status page fails randomly and after being left open and refreshing for a while.
 Force refreshing several times or logging out of LuCI and logging back in seems to return it to functioning order.
-I assume either the modem is slow to respond or randmly returns unexpected or garbage data.
+I assume either the modem is slow to respond or randomly returns unexpected or garbage data.
 - Stability improvements remain to be tested...
 Watchcat can easily handle the modem restarts if it misbehaves like with the official firmware.

 **Updates:**